mikenye/docker-graphs1090/README.md

 ```

 The docker volume `readsb_json` is the shared volume by both containers.
 The `readsb` container will write the required JSON files into the volume.
 Those files will then be read by `graphs1090`.

+The `readsb` container is configured to pull MLAT data (via the `PULLMLAT` environment variable) from containers that implement MLAT.
+This MLAT data is available via port `30105`.
+We then feed this data back into the `readsb` instance with `--net-connector=127.0.0.1,30105,beast_in`, so the MLAT statistics appear in the JSON output.
+If running with this method, it is imparative that `--forward-mlat` is NOT passed as a command line argument to `readsb`.

 You should now be able to browse to <http://dockerhost:8080> to access the `graphs1090` web interface.